calcit-lang/minimal-calcit/README.md

 ### Compile to JavaScript

-Simple anwser is to replace `cr -1` with `cr -1 --emit-js` and compile into `js-out/*.js`, and bundle code with Webpack or [esbuild](https://github.com/evanw/esbuild) in Node.js mode.
+Simple answer is to replace `cr -1` with `cr -1 --emit-js` and compile into `js-out/*.js`, and bundle code with Webpack or [esbuild](https://github.com/evanw/esbuild) in Node.js mode.
 Also remember to install `@calcit/procs` for the runtime for Node.js .

 ### License